hnryjms/hnryjms.github.io/about.md

 title: About
 permalink: /about/
 weight: 3
+summary: "I build inspiring products across a range of platforms to help others change the world through technology.
+I'm a Code42 employee and Minneapolis resident, and have over 8 years of experience working with software."
 ---

 **I build inspiring products across a range of platforms to help others change